ZMKirgil/polspeech-solidarity/README.md

 The repository contains data and syntax of the paper.

-The aggregated data and syntax will shared upon publication of the article.
+The data and syntax will shared upon publication of the article.

 ## Terms of use